Thursday, August 27, 2020

 factory disaster.
 (Find A Grave)

-One family was particularly hard hit.
-John Herbert Simpson, a 27th Massachusetts veteran, was standing near the loading room when the first explosion rocked the building.
-“Shockingly burnt,” the 19-year-old died the next morning.
-His 15-year-old sister, Anna, also was injured.
 “The suddenness of the affliction has prostrated Mrs. Simpson,” the Republican wrote about the siblings’ mother, “and the best of medical care can only restore her to health.”

-The injured, meanwhile, suffered greatly.
+The injured, meanwhile, suffered terribly.

 Do you know more about the Springfield tragedy?
 Email me at jbankstx@comcast.net

 Underscoring the horror, depraved onlookers picked up ghastly souvenirs: pieces of burnt flesh and fingers of victims.
 The following day, a crowd gathered to examine the disaster area.
-Some of the ghouls among them snatched “any piece of a partially burned dress, or other scrap the Republican reported, “as a memento of the terrible scene.”
+Some of the ghouls among them snatched “any piece of a partially burned dress, or other scrap." the Republican reported, “as a memento of the terrible scene.”

 Unsurprisingly, intense heat and fire caused the discharge of bullets from completed cartridges.
-Two went through the hat of contractor Jesse Button, who aided victims inside the factory and escaped with minor injuries.
+Two went through the hat of contractor Jesse Button, who aided victims inside the factory and escaped with only minor injuries.
 Another narrowly missed the head of a woman who was sewing at her workplace on Main Street.
 Yet another zipped into a nearby dental office but caused no injuries.

 A close-up of the weather-worn memorial in